Live events are literally against the law. Now what?

 One (HUGE) assumption we’d like to challenge is that attendees love the content.
 After all, the houses are packed, events keep growing, and our clients have told us that audiences rate the content highly.
 They love it!
 Right?

-Not exactly.
-Let’s do a thought experiment under these new circumstances: if you take the exact same keynote content, put it online, would you have the same engagement?
+Let’s do a thought experiment under these new circumstances: if you take the exact same keynote content and put it online, would you have the same engagement?
 Would people “love it?”
-Our clients’ consensus is no, they wouldn’t, because every single client has told us that a virtual keynote can’t have the same content—it has to be more “engaging.”
+Our clients’ consensus is no, they wouldn’t, because every single client has told us that a virtual keynote can’t have the same content — it has to be more “engaging.”
 This is all the evidence we need to consider switching things up.

 And I have to admit, as someone who has been in this game for a long time, I’m intrigued by the prospect.
 Of course, we need to remember our fundamentals — who it’s for, what we want them to remember, and what our business goals are.
 And I’m not addressing any of the plumbing underneath events in general, like lead generation and capture.
 All of that aside, we may actually end up doing better content because of this change.
 When events come back (and they will), the industry could have more useful and compelling events.